-26.1.1 THEORY OF OPERATION
+25.1.1 THEORY OF OPERATION

-The operation of the CTMU is based on this equation for charge:
+The operation of the CTMU is based on the equation for charge:

-$$I = C \cdot \frac{dV}{dT}$$
+$$C = I \cdot \frac{dV}{dT}$$

-More simply, the amount of charge (Q), measured in coulombs in a circuit, is defined as current in amperes (I) multiplied by the amount of time in seconds that the current flows (t).
-Charge is also defined as the capacitance in farads (C), multiplied by the voltage of the circuit (V).
+More simply, the amount of charge measured in coulombs in a circuit is defined as current in amperes (I) multiplied by the amount of time in seconds that the current flows (t).
+Charge is also defined as the capacitance in farads (C) multiplied by the voltage of the circuit (V).
 It follows that: